-The Port of Grimsby is one of the UK’s leading automotive ports and a major hub for the burgeoning offshore wind industry.
-The port also continues to handle a wide range of other cargoes, whilst retaining strong links to the fishing and food industries.
-Together with ABP’s other ports on the Humber Immingham, Hull and Goole, it provides an unparalleled gateway for the trade connecting businesses across the UK, Europe, and beyond.
+The Port of Grimsby is one of the UK’s leading automotive ports and a major hub for the offshore wind industry.
+It also continues to handle a range of other cargoes, while retaining strong links to the fishing and food industries.
+Together with ABP’s other Humber ports, Immingham, Hull, and Goole, it provides an unparalleled gateway for the trade connecting businesses across the UK, Europe, and beyond.

-The Port of Grimsby is located just seven miles (11km) from the open sea, on the south bank of the River Humber and within easy reach of the UK's industrial heartland.
-The M180/A180 dual carriageway runs right to the dock entrance, providing fast links to the M18 and M1.
+The Port of Grimsby is located seven miles (11km) from the open sea, on the south bank of the Humber Estuary and within easy reach of the UK's industrial heartland.
+The M180/A180 runs to the dock entrance, providing fast links to the M18 and M1.
 There are also direct quayside rail connections which link the port to the national railway network.

 Delivering for customers

 The Port of Grimsby is a leading UK major car import terminal, importing around 500,000 vehicles each year, and is at the forefront in serving the developing offshore wind energy industry.

 Traffic is handled at two dedicated Ro-Ro berths in Alexandra Dock, backed by a modern and efficient terminal, offering pre-delivery inspection and accessory-fitting services.
 The £26 million Grimsby River Terminal is a two-berth facility capable of handling vessels carrying up to 3,000 vehicles.

 Grimsby is an established centre of excellence for operations and maintenance activities for Round 1 and 2 wind farms in the North Sea.
 The port offers a number of sites suitable for the development of the operations and maintenance (O&M) industry, as well as other offshore wind-associated activities.